 Garmin

-Free storage of video files is limited to 24 hours though.
-To store video for longer, you need a paid subscription: $5 per month gets you 7 days of storage, and for $10 per month, you can store your video for 30 days.
+To store video for longer than 24 hours, and to enable live streaming and notifications, you need a paid subscription. $10 per month gets you 7 days of storage.
+For $20 per month, you can store your video for 30 days.

 Nextbase